 - Negotiating land access, with utility, mining or quarrying companies

-- Assist with valuations for clients, covering property, machinery, crops and livestock.
-Valuations are usually done for sale, insurance, taxation or compensation purposes
+You might carry out valuations for clients, covering property, machinery, crops and livestock.
+Valuations are usually done for sale, insurance, taxation or compensation purposes.

 Working Hours, Patterns and Environment